 “Ensuring consumer profiles are reflective of reality is simpler and more effective with social data.
 Lookalike online audiences enable Pernod Ricard to enrich existing profiles and plug knowledge gaps where necessary."

 Through detailed identification and selection of consumer profiles matching specific interest groups, Pernod Ricard is able to better understand its communities, going beyond where and what they drink.
-Identifying passion points but also other brands and organisations consumers associate themselves with offers the teams the knowledge they need to optimize performance, from partnerships and potential collaborations through to communication strategies.
+Identifying passion points but also other brands and organizations consumers associate themselves with offers the teams the knowledge they need to optimize performance, from partnerships and potential collaborations through to communication strategies.
 One of the ways we segment the audience is by thematic pillars, such as design, art, fashion, sports or business & society.
 Focusing on the different sectors exposes the key differences and uniqueness of each community.

 Our audience exploration capabilities were put through the test when, as the Covid-19 pandemic stroke, Pernod Ricard needed to quickly understand the immediate impact on its core audiences.
 The bartender community has been hit hard by the virus and its implications.
 Social conversations led by the members of this tribe revealed major worries and prompted actions to help those affected.
 From reacting to government restrictions and seeking alternative income options to conversations about wellbeing and career longevity - Pernod Ricard was able to get closer to its core community at the time of crisis, simply by listening to the conversation real time.